DINA-Web/guidelines/DINA-Web-API-Guidelines.md

   * Pagination **MUST** be implemented using the offset-based strategy, using the URI paramaters `page[offset]` and `page[limit]`
 * http://jsonapi.org/format/#fetching-sorting

-#### Relationhips ####
+#### Relationships ####

 **[under-discussion]**: This part could be clarified further.

 1. see : http://jsonapi.org/format/#document-links
 2. see : http://jsonapi.org/format/#fetching-relationships

 **'links'** would give you the number of how many relationships there are.
-Then you would make another API call ('Fetching Relationships') to get the relationhips data.
+Then you would make another API call ('Fetching Relationships') to get the relationships data.
 The following links-object includes a URL as well as meta-information about a related resource collection:

 ```
 "links": {